A woman with brown hair in loose waves, wearing a pink sweater and a delicate necklace, standing against a plain light-colored background.

 Whether you’re tending to grief, navigating change, or preparing for life’s closing chapters, I offer a gentle space to be witnessed, to find steadiness, and to make meaning in what is unfolding.

-My relationship with these thresholds began early.
+My relationship with these spaces began early.
 At nine years old, I experienced the first of three brain haemorrhages following a schoolyard accident — an experience that brought me face-to-face with my own mortality and reshaped my understanding of what it means to live.

-Through paralysis, memory loss and a myriad of other side effects (many of which are still present in my day to day life), I discovered resilience, compassion, and a deep respect for life’s fragility.
-These experiences called me to walk gently with others through their own seasons of change.
+Through paralysis, memory loss and a myriad of other side effects (many of which are still present in my day to day life), I discovered how powerful cultivating an inner resilience is, and what it means to live with a deep sense of compassion and respect for oneself and others.

 At the heart of my work is a simple intention: to offer gentle inquiry, deep listening, and genuine connection — creating space for healing, growth, and what truly sustains us.